patrick-ogrady/website/hackmd/vryx-poc.md

 Sustained for X hrs (could keep going, no increase in disk)

-Is this maxxed out? no.
+> Is this maxxed out?

+no. this viability exercise was just undertaken to test out our assumptions and ensure we get hit our throughput targets in a multi-regional setting.

 ## Task
 * 10M Accounts